 The waters of SEO have been muddied in the last few years.
-Most clients I speak with have usually spent thousands with marketers promising them viral appeal with little or not results.
-They often have a handful of likes on social media and few conversions.
+Most clients I speak with have usually spent thousands with marketers promising them viral appeal with little or no results.
+With a child’s handful of likes on social media, they think SEO is like that lollipop with the white wrapper and question marks on it–it must be a mystery.

 Search Engine Optimization is not a ‘secret’.
 It’s not a complicated formula.
 It’s simply a euphemism for how valuable your audience views you.
 Sure, your product, services and mission matter, but what are you doing to share your quality with others and how is their experience when you do?
 Search engines can tell how well you’re doing.